mthamil/Autofac.Extras.Ordering/README.md

          public IEnumerable<Dependency> Dependencies { get; private set; }
      }

-Then, register that component using the extension method, .WithOrdering():
+Then, register that component using the extension method, .UsingOrdering():

     builder.RegisterType<TestComponent>()
            .UsingOrdering();